 The five-year business plan for this service is to look at all opportunities to maximise income generation, drive out service efficiencies and to identify services and assets which can be stopped or reduced.
-Together with some services from the EP&I directorate alternative delivery models are being explored, such as straightforward contracting out and outsourcing via a public/private partnership or arm's-length management organisation.
+Together with some services from the EP&I directorate alternative delivery models are being explored.
+The first step in this process is to establish the competitiveness of in-house operations by carrying out a soft market testing exercise early in 2012.